Henna: Israel & Palestine

+Kenya

+In Kenya, henna has long been associated with wedding traditions in certain regions.

 Malaysia

 In Malaysia, henna (inai) is used to adorn the bride and groom's hands before the wedding at a berinai ceremony.

 Morocco

 In Morocco, henna is applied symbolically when individuals go through life cycle events.
 Moroccans refer to the paste as henna and the designs as naqsh, which means painting or inscription.
 In Morocco, there are two types of henna artists: non-specialists, who traditionally partake in wedding rituals, and specialists, who partake in tourism and decorative henna.
 Nqaasha, the low-end Henna specialists, are known for attracting tourists, which they refer to as gazelles or international tourists, in artisan slang.

 For Moroccans, a wedding festival can last up to 5 days, with 2 days involving henna art.
 One of these days is referred to as azmomeg (meaning unknown), and is the Thursday before the wedding where guests are invited to apply henna to the bride.
 The other henna ceremony occurs after the wedding ceremony, called the Day of Henna.
 On this day, typically an older woman applies henna to the bride after she dips in the mikveh to ward off evil spirits who may be jealous of the newlyweds.
 The groom is also painted with henna after the wedding.
-During the groom's henna painting, he commonly wears black clothing, this tradition emerged from the Pact of Umar as the Jews were not permitted to dress similar to colorful Muslim dress in Morocco.
+During the groom's henna painting, he commonly wears black clothing; this tradition emerged from the Pact of Umar as the Jews were not permitted to dress similar to colorful Muslim dress in Morocco.